intersystems-community/irisdemo-demo-opcua/README.md

 which is a special data type that allows access to both the double value that is being sought as well as timestamps indicating when that double was placed on the server.
-Currently, this adapter supports the accessing of primitive strings and integers as well, each of which must be accessed using similar data type-related ObjectScript classes.
+Currently, this adapter supports the accessing of primitive strings and integers, as well as other basic OPC UA data types, each of which must be accessed using similar data type-related ObjectScript classes.
+Similar means can be used to obtain arrays of data as well (see ArrayExample, below).

 ## Polling Access vs. OPC UA Subscription